jacksanford1/mysite/content/posts/funniestfriend.md

 If you’re wondering how AI can possibly figure out who is funny, [here’s](https://jacksanford.me) my explanation of the technical aspects of the project.

-In case you were hoping to stay awake instead, here’s a cool demo video showing what it looks like:
+In case you were hoping to stay awake instead, here’s a demo video showing what it looks like:

-[demo video here]
+{{< youtube ZacUiCF7ecc >}}

 Now for the awards ceremony.